Encyclopedia of fire safety

 Datasheet:

-The cheapest GSM module that can be found on the market, as a rule, is second-hand, not always soldered by clever Chinese hands from equipment.
-Why not always dexterous?
-Yes, all because of the soldering with a hairdryer - often these modules come to people with a short-circuited plus and minus, which is one of the reasons for their inoperability.
+The cheapest GSM module that can be found on the market, usually second-hand, soldered by not always dexterous Chinese hands from the equipment.
+Why not always smart?
+Yes, all because of soldering with a hairdryer - often these modules come to people with a shorted plus and minus, which is one of the reasons for their inoperability.
 Therefore, the first step is to ring the power contacts for a short circuit.

 Note.
-A separate important point, in my opinion, I would like to note - these modules can come with a round coaxial connector for the antenna, which allows you to separately order a more serious antenna and connect it to the module without dancing with a tambourine.
+I would like to note a separate, important, in my opinion, point - these modules can come with a round coaxial connector for the antenna, which allows you to separately order a more serious antenna and connect it to the module without dancing with a tambourine.
 And they can come without this connector.
-This is when we talk about the cheapest sets.
-If you don't want to rely on a fluke, then there are a little more expensive sets, where this connector is present + an external antenna on a textolite board is included in the kit.
+This is if we talk about the cheapest sets.
+If you don’t want to rely on a lucky chance, then there are sets that are a little more expensive, where this connector is present + the kit comes with an external antenna on a textolite board.

-This module is also capricious before power supply, since at its peak it consumes up to 2A of current, and the diode included in the kit seems to be conceived to lower the voltage from 5V (which is why it is written on the 5V board itself) to 4.2V, but judging according to the complaints of the people, it creates more trouble than good.
+This module is also capricious before power supply, since at its peak it consumes up to 2A current, and the diode that comes with the kit seems to be designed to lower the voltage from 5V (which is why it is written on the board itself 5V) to 4.2V, but judging by according to the complaints of the people, he creates more trouble than good.

-Suppose you have already assembled this module, and instead of a diode, a jumper is soldered, since we are not going to supply it with a voltage of 5V, but will power it directly from a lithium battery, which is within the range of permissible voltages of 3.3-4.2V.
+Suppose you have already assembled this module, and a jumper is soldered instead of a diode, since we are not going to supply a voltage of 5V to it, but we will power it directly from a lithium battery, which falls within the allowable voltage of 3.3-4.2V.

-It will be necessary to somehow connect it to the computer and check for operability.
-For this case, it is better to buy yourself in advance - through it we will communicate with the module and Arduino boards via the UART serial interface (USART).
+It will be necessary to somehow connect it to the computer, and check for operability.
+For this case, it is better to buy ourselves in advance - through it we will communicate with the Arduino module and boards via the UART (USART) serial interface.

-The connection is shown below in the picture (I drew it as I can):
+The connection is shown below in the picture (I drew it as best I can):

 TX modem >>> RX converter